 If you publish the book yourself, you may hire out certain aspects of the publishing process, but ultimately, you get to keep control of exactly which book is put out into the world.

 Although it’s rare, lawsuits can happen.
 Just ask me about my own experience getting sued, jeesh…(PS: it was a false claim from a competitor just looking to knock my book off the market…jerk)

 If you don’t have a company, and your book, product or service gets sued, then your personal finances and public record will be at major risk.

 Starting a company gives you legal protection and helps to distinguish between the business’s finances and your own personal finances.
 The courts, or collection agencies, could not come after you and could only come after your company’s assets.

 Not that we’re going to do anything illegal, but it is nice to know that your personal assets are not at risk.

 For publishing, this is very important because there has been a rise in copyright infringement and other accusations on the Kindle platform and other eBook sales sites.
-In many cases, the claims are unfounded, but they are still very real.
+In many cases, the claims are unfounded, but they are still very real and disturbing.

 The terms of service state that you can only have one KDP account.

 However, the cool part of owning your own publishing company is that your company would have its own EIN and bank account, which allows it to open its own KDP account.
 So now you can have two, and the second one is a publishing account, which comes with added benefits.